-The examples provided below are not intended to be exhaustive of all such efforts taking place in the Commonwealth, but should provide a good sense of what initiatives are being pursued by this collection of countries, and what they can look like in practice.
-In addition, it should be noted that while we group the initiatives based on common characteristics, many nations are pursuing multiple awareness activities at the same time and blending the categories below within broader initiatives.
-For example, cybersecurity workshops and national awareness campaigns often coincide strategically with Cybersecurity Awareness Month in October, as a way of bringing more attention to the issue at an optimal time.
+In this section we also introduce concrete examples of how different countries choose to implement cybersecurity awareness approaches.
+These examples are not intended to provide an exhaustive overview of all such efforts taking place, but will hopefully leave the reader with a sense of what implementation can look like in practice.
+It is important to note that while we group the initiatives based on their common characteristics, this categorisation does not mean they are the only area of focus a particular country is investing in.
+Many nations are pursuing multiple cybersecurity awareness activities at the same time and blending the categories below within broader initiatives.
+For example, cybersecurity workshops and national awareness campaigns often coincide strategically with Cybersecurity Awareness Month, as a way of bringing more attention to the issue at an optimal time.